holdengreen/download_youtube_playlist/README.md

 # download_youtube_playlist
 A python3 script for easily downloading and archiving entire YouTube playlists from the console.
 Downloads audio and video in highest quality along with thumbnail and english captions when available.
-Uses pytube and ffmpeg.
+Uses pytube, colorful and ffmpeg.

 This was created to aid in backing-up and archiving data from youtube.